 Thetford Aqua-Magic Bravura

-The front shroud is removable for access to mounting bolts and flush pedal mechanism to allow thorough cleaning.
+The Bravura is another high-profile, gravity flush RV toilet with a unique style designed to be easy to clean.
+The front shroud is removable for access to the mounting bolts and the flush pedal mechanism, allowing for thorough cleaning.
 The seat and cover pod are also removable for cleaning.

 The Bravura has a universal floor flange so it can be mounted on any existing flange.